Step 1

 Step 2

-Share your competition link with learners.
+Share your competition link with learners of any age from Pre-K to high school, university or adult training programs.
 Each entry includes a video and a written component, with requirements you set.

-A valid email is required - young learners (under 13) will need to team up with a supporter to submit a pitch.
-Supporters can be older students, family, or educational staff.
+A valid email is required - young learners (under 13) may need to team up with a supporter to submit a pitch.

 Step 3